jupyterlab/jupyterlab/docs/source/user/extensions.rst

 .. danger::

-    Installing an extension allows it to execute arbitrary code on the server, kernel, and in the client's browser.
-Therefore we ask you to explicitly acknowledge this.
+    Installing an extension allows it to execute arbitrary code on the server, kernel, and the browser.
+Therefore, we ask you to explicitly acknowledge this.

 By default, the disclaimer is not acknowledged.